missaojiraiya-dot/levelx-discord-bot/replit.md

 # Overview

 This is a Discord self-bot (user bot) application built with Python and discord.py named "LevelX".
 The bot provides automated messaging features including auto-reply functionality, AFK status management, copycat capabilities, and voice channel management.
-Key features include the "lx!puxar" command for moving users by role to voice channels, "lx!marcar" for mass mentioning users by role, and permission management with "lx!addperm" and "lx!removerperm" commands.
+Key features include the "lx!puxar" command for moving users by role to voice channels, "lx!mover" for moving users by role to specific voice channels without being in one, "lx!marcar" for mass mentioning users by role, and permission management with "lx!addperm" and "lx!removerperm" commands.
 All bot messages include "Developer by Tio Sunn'212" branding.
 It's designed to run as a personal Discord automation tool with customizable behaviors configured through JSON settings.

 # User Preferences